Hessian of negative log-likelihood function

 Because of the additional uncertainties introduced by missing

-information, these standard errors may be larger than the estimated
+information, these standard errors can be larger than the estimated

 standard errors derived from the Fisher information matrix.
 To see